U.S. FDA approves first-ever implant to treat opioid addiction

 Despite these concerns, an independent panel of experts to the FDA voted largely in favor of the treatment.

-Thursday's approval comes with a black box warning, the most severe issued by the FDA, highlighting the risk of implant migration, protrusion, expulsion and nerve damage resulting from the procedure.
-(1.usa.gov/1RuiaRi)

-Braeburn, in collaboration with Sweden's Camurus AB, also has a long-acting injectable buprenorphine formulation in late-stage development.
+Braeburn, in collaboration with Sweden's Camurus AB , also has a weekly and monthly injectable buprenorphine formulation in late-stage development.

-Britain's Indivior Plc is also evaluating a similar injectable in a late-stage study.